ZakBZD100/-Self-Driving-Taxi-with-Q-Learning/README.md

-Given the following environment made of a grid (5x5) parking lot, a passenger and a self-driving taxi.
-The goal is that the agent (the taxi) picks up the passenger and drop them into the desired location.
-There exists four possible locations for the initial passenger location and the destination.
-These four locations are colored in Red, Blue, Yellow and Green in the figure above.
-The possible actions that the agent can do are:
-The rewarding system is defined as follows:
-At each episode, the agent starts at a random location, the passenger at one of the four possible locations (random) and the destination is also at one of the four possible locations (random).

-Given the following environment made of a grid (5x5) parking lot, a passenger and a self-driving taxi.
-The goal is that the agent (the taxi) picks up the passenger and drop them into the desired location.
+﻿Given the following environment made of a grid (55) parking lot: a passenger and a self-driving taxi.
+The goal is that the agent (the taxi) picks up the passenger and drops them at the desired location.

-There exists four possible locations for the initial passenger location and the destination.
-These four locations are colored in Red, Blue, Yellow and Green in the figure above.
+There are four possible locations for the initial passenger and the destination.
+These locations are colored Red, Blue, Yellow and Green in the figure below.

-The possible actions that the agent can do are:
+The possible actions are:

 - Go West
 - Go East